Expungement Attorney in New Jersey

 If the court orders a hearing on an expungement petition, an attorney can appear on your behalf.
 However, in some cases, the court will require you to appear even if represented by counsel.

 Making an error on your expungement application or failing to include all required information may delay the approval of your petition or lead to the court denying your petition, which can require you to start over from the beginning.
-Rather than risk this possibility, work with an experienced New Jersey expungement lawyer, who can help you by:

 • Reviewing the facts of your case to determine your eligibility for expungement